- What is the UK Spouse Visa?

 Working with a specialist immigration lawyer could maximise the chances of a successful application in the first instance.

 It can be extremely frustrating when a visa application is refused.
-However, a family visa rejection doesn’t necessarily mean that this is the end of the process for you and your loved one.
+However, a Spouse visa rejection doesn’t necessarily mean that this is the end of the process for you and your loved one.

 The first step you should follow is to identify whether there is a reason provided for the application being denied or refused.